PAN001/Course_Project/README.md

 7. Step 5: creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+### description of output:

+The output is a text file with four columns "subject" "activity" "sensor" "mean" and 14221 rows;

+There are totally 30 subjects, each is involved in 6 activities:
+1 WALKING
+2 WALKING_UPSTAIRS
+3 WALKING_DOWNSTAIRS
+4 SITTING
+5 STANDING
+6 LAYING

+There are 81 different measurements related to std and mean for each activity